rhilconsultants/HELM-ArgoCD-Lab/Lab2/Lab2_Part_2.md

    ```

    - refresh the argoCD and delete the Pod.
-   - you should have 4 new button on the button of the screen
+   - you should have 4 new buttons on the button of the screen
-     1. "Set not Healty"
+     1. "Set not Healthy"
-     2. "Check livelinedd"
+     2. "Check liveliness"
      3. "Set not Ready"
      4. "Check readiness"
    - the Site will look like this:
      ![web2](https://raw.githubusercontent.com/rhilconsultants/Application-Deployment-Workshop/main/Class%20artifacts/lab2-part2-web2.png)

    - Testing the Probes.(To better understand what is happing change the replica number from 3 to 1 in the values.yaml file).
-     1. With the ArgoCD ui open and the web page next to it, click the "Set not healty" button, notice the Pod in the ArgoCD UI, and wait.
+     1. With the ArgoCD ui open and the web page next to it, click the "Set not healthy" button, notice the Pod in the ArgoCD UI, and wait.
         - the pod should be terminated and a new pod will start instead.
-     2. With the ArgoCD ui open and the web page next to it, click the "Set not Ready" button, notice the Pod in the ArgoCD UI.
+     2. With the ArgoCD ui open and the web page next to it, click the "Set not Ready" button, and notice the Pod in the ArgoCD UI.
         - this time nothing will happen, try to refresh the web page and see what happens.
         - the web page should return an "Application is not available"
      3. In the ArgoCD ui open the Pod details, and switch to events, there should be some 💔 events.